Ethan Carter III: Early career (2002–2009)

+Hutter was trained by J-Rocc in Cleveland and by Rip Rogers and Al Snow in OVW.

 Hutter began his career in Cleveland wrestling regularly for several promotions in the Ohio region after making his debut.
 He wrestled for Pro Wrestling Ohio, making his debut on episode nine of the television show, as an ally of M-Dogg 20, under the name the "Deviant" Michael Hutter.
 He immediately began feuding with Josh Prohibition and Johnny Gargano and in the main event on episode 13 he teamed with Jason Bane to defeat Prohibition and Gargano.
 He made his final appearance for the promotion on episode 16, losing to Prohibition in a match to determine the participants in a match for the PWO Heavyweight Championship.

 On June 27, 2007, Hutter appeared at a Derby City Wrestling show in Louisville, Kentucky, where he teamed with Osiris to defeat The Belgian Brawler and Apocalypse in a dark match.
 On December 9, 2007, Firestorm Pro Wrestling held its inaugural show Destroy Erase Improve, which saw the start of a six-man round robin tournament, in which Hutter competed.
 The tournament lasted nine months, before ending on September 12, 2008 at Something to Die For.
 That same show, Hutter won a six-man elimination match to become the inaugural Firestorm Pro Heavyweight Champion.
 Hutter made his last appearance with Firestorm Pro Wrestling on December 13, 2008, when he vacated the Firestorm Pro Heavyweight Championship, which he later awarded to John McChesney when McChesney won a four-way match for the vacant championship.